 Trick 1: Using Switch2SD2Vita to switch storage between UMA0 and UX0

-When using SD2Vita adapter, most vendor games are installed and run on the UX0.
+When using the SD2Vita adapter, most vendor games are installed and run on the UX0.
 As you might have noted from the installation process, we shifted the default storage from UMA0 to UX0.

 Now, there are times that you would love to peek into the UMA0 storage.
 This step is often limited to rebooting your PS Vita and choosing the storage as UMA0.
-The Switch2SD2Vita is an excellent plugin that can enable you to switch between UMA0 and UX0 without rebooting easily.
+The Switch2SD2Vita is an excellent plugin that can enable you to switch between UMA0 and UX0 without rebooting quickly.

 This plugin is advisable as it is open-source.
 Because of this nature of the plugin, it has been used by several gamers and addressed several bugs.
 Thus, it currently stands as the market’s stable and secure plugin.